rpmuller/ePubs/WP1.md

 Dialectic, that is to say, the method of seeking knowledge by question and answer, was not invented by Socrates.
-It seems to have been first practised systematically by Zeno, the disciple of Parmenides; in Plato's dialogue _Parmenides_, Zeno subjects Socrates to the same kind of treatment to which, elsewhere in Plato, Socrates subjects others.
-But there is every reason to suppose that Socrates practised and developed the method.
+It seems to have been first practiced systematically by Zeno, the disciple of Parmenides; in Plato's dialogue _Parmenides_, Zeno subjects Socrates to the same kind of treatment to which, elsewhere in Plato, Socrates subjects others.
+But there is every reason to suppose that Socrates practiced and developed the method.
 As we saw, when Socrates is condemned to death he reflects happily that in the next world he can go on asking questions for ever, and cannot be put to death, as he will be immortal.
-Certainly, if he practised dialectic in the way described in the _Apology_, the hostility to him is easily explained: all the humbugs in Athens would combine against him.
+Certainly, if he practiced dialectic in the way described in the _Apology_, the hostility to him is easily explained: all the humbugs in Athens would combine against him.